 Items you can donate:

-- Books and Toys
+- Books & Toys

-- Household items and ornaments
+- Electronic items and electrical appliances

 How & Where: Items should be clearly labelled as ‘Donations for New2U’, and dropped off at SCWO Centre at 96 Waterloo Street, Singapore 187967 on any day of the week between 9am and 10pm.

-What: Movement for the Intellectually Disabled of Singapore’s (MINDS) Shop is not just another thrift store.
+About MINDS’ Shop: Movement for the Intellectually Disabled of Singapore’s (MINDS) Shop is not just another thrift store.
 The exceptional thing about this thrift store, in particular, is its unique employees.

 These employees are MINDS’ clients, and the shop provides in-house training on how to interact with customers, as well as how to organise and tag goods for sale.
 This store additionally provides an invaluable opportunity for the general public to understand the challenges faced by the intellectually disabled.